How to Calculate Your Property Tax: A Step-by-Step Guide

 Exemptions That Can Lower Your Bill

-- Homestead exemption: Available in most states for owner-occupied primary residences.
-The amount varies, from a flat dollar reduction (e.g., $25,000 in Florida) to a percentage of assessed value.
+• Homestead: Available in most states for primary residences.
+Ranges from a flat reduction (e.g., $25,000 in Florida) to a percentage of assessed value.

-- Senior freeze: Some states freeze the assessed value of a home for qualifying seniors, preventing tax increases even as property values rise.
-Illinois and New Jersey both offer versions of this program.
+• Senior freeze: Some states freeze assessed values for qualifying seniors, preventing increases even as property values rise.
+Illinois and New Jersey both offer this.

-- Agricultural exemptions: If your property qualifies for agricultural use, the assessed value may be based on its productive agricultural value rather than its market value, which can dramatically reduce your tax bill.
+• Agricultural: If your property qualifies, assessed value may be based on productive agricultural value rather than market value.

-Check with your county assessor's office or visit the relevant state page on our site to learn what exemptions are available in your area.
-For instance, our Texas and Florida pages include information about state-specific exemption programs.
+Check with your county assessor or visit our state pages to learn what exemptions are available in your area.

 Using Our Property Tax Calculator

-If you want a quick estimate without doing the math yourself, our property tax calculator can help.
-Simply enter a home value and select a state and county, and the calculator will apply the effective tax rate for that location to produce an estimated annual property tax bill.
+For a quick estimate without doing the math, our property tax calculator lets you enter a home value and select a state and county.
+It applies the effective tax rate for that location using county-level Census Bureau data — the same data shown on our state pages.

 Keep in mind that the calculator provides an estimate based on median effective rates.
-Your actual bill may differ based on your specific assessment, any exemptions you qualify for, and local levies that may be above or below the county median.
+Your actual bill may differ based on your specific assessment and any exemptions you qualify for.

 Common Mistakes When Estimating Property Taxes

-- Using the nominal rate instead of the effective rate: As we discussed earlier, the nominal millage rate does not account for assessment ratios.
-Comparing millage rates across states will give you a misleading picture.
+• Using the nominal rate instead of the effective rate: The millage rate does not account for assessment ratios.
 Always use the effective rate for cross-state comparisons.

-- Assuming the seller's tax bill will be yours: In many states, your property will be reassessed at or near the purchase price when you buy it.
-The previous owner may have benefited from years of capped assessment increases or exemptions that will not transfer to you.
+• Assuming the seller's tax bill will be yours: In many states, your property gets reassessed at or near the purchase price.
+The previous owner may have benefited from years of capped increases that do not transfer to you.

-- Not applying for exemptions: As mentioned above, failing to apply for a homestead or other available exemptions is essentially paying more tax than required.
-In most jurisdictions, you must actively file an application for these exemptions.
+• Not applying for exemptions: Failing to file for a homestead or other exemption is essentially paying more tax than required.
+In most places, you must actively apply.

 Frequently Asked Questions